ieperen3039/FreightGame/README.md

 The unmodded game engine itself only consists of the bare minimum not to crash, and once finished, should see very few influental changes.

 # Collaboration
 Still has to be kicked off.
+Contact me.